soulhotel/FF-ULTIMA/doc/New-Color-scheme.md

 - `Dracula`
 > Example: a Dark Mode theme, named Dracula.

-With this name we will first enable the theme, then create it in real-time.
+With this, we will first enable the theme, then create it in real-time.
+Change `Dracula` to whatever name you want.

 ### Enabling the Color Scheme